sanette/snake-bogue/README.md

 used dummy names `_area` and `_none`.

 ### Game loop (animation)

-This games runs at a constant rate (here 7 frames per seconds).
+This game runs at a constant rate (here 7 frames per seconds).
 So we need a way to regularly update the game state, and graphics, while listening to keystrokes.